Alamo (ALG)

 Operating margin is one of the best measures of profitability because it tells us how much money a company takes home after procuring and manufacturing its products, marketing and selling those products, and most importantly, keeping them relevant through research and development.

-Alamo has managed its cost base well over the last five years.
-It demonstrated solid profitability for an industrials business, producing an average operating margin of 10.1%.
+Alamo’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 10% over the last five years.
+This profitability was solid for an industrials business and shows it’s an efficient company that manages its expenses well.
 This result was particularly impressive because of its low gross margin, which is mostly a factor of what it sells and takes huge shifts to move meaningfully.
 Companies have more control over their operating margins, and it’s a show of well-managed operations if they’re high when gross margins are low.

 8. Earnings Per Share